 Reduce: The first thing you can do is try to avoid purchasing items sealed with bread tags.
 Try buying produce loose (BYO produce bag) and substitute bakery breads that often come unpackaged (BYObag or use recyclable paper bags).
-Packaged items are ubiquitous so when you can’t avoid it (and in this case, can’t reuse the tag for another bag of bread), the next best thing is to recycle it.
+Packaged items are ubiquitous so when you can’t avoid it (and can’t reuse the tag), the next best thing is to recycle it.

 SCARCE is happy to be working with Danielle Cares for Chairs to reduce the land-filling of resources and help those in need.
 If you find you purchase items sealed with plastic bread tags, please save them.
 Drop off your bread tags at SCARCE during our regular business hours.
 You can view our full list of collections here.

 Start a Collection

 You can start a collection at school, work, or church.
 Simply get a container label it and spread the word about your recycling project.
 You can download signs for you collection below.